Bern S-Bahn

 The Bern S-Bahn (S-Bahn Bern; RER Berne) is an S-Bahn commuter rail network focused on Bern, the capital city of Switzerland.
 The network is roughly coterminous with Bern's urban agglomeration.
+Its services connect with those of Lucerne S-Bahn, RER Fribourg, RER Vaud and transN.

 With approximately 9 million train kilometres per year, the Bern S-Bahn is the second-largest S-Bahn in Switzerland.
 It handles around 100,000 passengers daily (175,000 on weekdays), and thus carries the majority of the agglomeration's regional public transport traffic.